-During the reporting period a total of 43 blasts were conducted.
-The maximum air blast overpressure result for the reporting period was 116.7dB (Lin Peak) recorded at Lot 529 Brayton Road on 14th October 2022.
-This result was slightly higher than the maximum for the previous reporting period, and the only blast to exceed 115 dB (Lin Peak).
-There were no blasts that exceeded 120dB (Lin Peak) and therefore the Assessment Criteria detailed in Table 6.18 was satisfied.
+During the reporting period a total of 49 blasts were conducted.
+The maximum air blast overpressure result for the reporting period was 114.2dB (Lin Peak) recorded at Lot 529 Brayton Road on 4th August 2023.
+This result was slightly lower than the maximum for the previous reporting period.
+There were no blasts that exceeded the criteria in Table 6.20 and therefore the Assessment Criteria detailed in Table 6.18 was satisfied.

-The ground vibration results show compliance with impact assessment criteria with the maximum recorded on 28th October 2022 being 2.178 mm/s.
-This result was slightly higher than the maximum for the previous reporting period both of which are well below the impact assessment criteria of 5mm/s as detailed in Table 6.18 and the Noise and Blast Management Plan.
+The ground vibration results show compliance with impact assessment criteria with the maximum recorded on 1st September 2023 being 2.067 mm/s.
+This result was slightly lower than the maximum for the previous reporting period both of which are well below the impact assessment criteria of 5mm/s as detailed in Table 6.20 and the Noise and Blast Management Plan.